lsst-sqre/sqr-009/index.rst

 Running this command creates a new directory called squash, there is a manage.py file which is used to manage a number of aspects of the Django application such as creating the database and running the development web server.
 Two other files are squash/settings.py which contains configuration information for the application such as how to connect to the database and squash/urls.py which maps URLs called by the browser to the appropriate Python code.

-Since we don't want user authentication in this prototype, we removed the 'django.contrib.auth' from INSTALLED_APPS in squash/settings.py.

-TODO: review this part, other "default" apps could be removed as well

 Setting up the database
 -----------------------